 For a time you gaze, watching, breathing, but then you see a speck on the horizon.
 You breathe deeply, excited by the vision, and watch as the speck rolls its way towards you.
 It comes from a long distance and draws towards you leisurely.
 You squint at it wondering what it is.
 Soon enough the outline becomes clear and you see that it is an ocean liner, a passenger ship, steaming towards you.
 It continues to approach and as it does, you see it is not just any passenger ship.
 Even from a distance, you sense its magnificence.
 The curve of the hull, the silhouette of the multiple smoke stacks, the size and the grandeur mark it as the reigning monarch of modern cruise ships.

 Standing on the deck, soaking in the breeze, you watch it approach in great anticipation and with growing excitement but as it gets close your anticipation and excitement turns to shock and disbelief.
 As it gets close, you can see there’s something horribly wrong.
 Up close, you can see that this ship is far from magnificent.
 Up close you can see it is decrepit, rusted, run down banged up, crusted with gunk, dilapidated, and rusted so bad that holes are appearing in the hull.
 As you gaze at the ship in horror you think to yourself, “it is so bad that it must surely be in danger of sinking” and sure enough, as your eyes dart to the water line you notice the ship is going down.

 It is at this point that the original anticipation and excitement totally evaporates and fear overtakes you.
 With a feeling of grave danger you wonder, “Are there any people on this ship?”
 You gaze at the deck and sure enough, people are standing, chatting, and milling about.

 Your heart skips a beat.

-“My God,” you exclaim, “they are smiling, laughing, eating, and drinking.”
+“Look at them”, you cry, “they are smiling, laughing, eating, and drinking.”